Bridget Brind

-Bridget Brind OBE is a British civil servant and diplomat, currently serving as Ambassador of the United Kingdom to Jordan.
+Bridget Brind OBE is a British civil servant and diplomat, who served as Ambassador of the United Kingdom to Jordan from 2020-2023.

 Early life

 Career

 Brind joined the Foreign and Commonwealth Office (FCO) in 1995.

 Brind worked in the Department for Exiting the European Union.

 Brind became the first female UK ambassador to Jordan in 2020.
+She left the post in 2023.

 Personal life

 Brind is married.
 She has one child, a daughter.